Parenting in a pandemic is hard!

 Give yourself permission to feel grief, happiness, and everything else that may come up.
 That is it.
 This time has been stressful with an unclear end in sight.
 Be kind to yourself and start these parenting strategies now so you are prepared for the upcoming usual demands of the holiday season, plus the new pandemic demands to ensure everyone you care about remains safe, healthy, and connected.

-For more concreate and personalized tips, I would love to have you join me for our next Trust Based Relational Intervention® workshop to enhance your relationship with your child and yourself!
+For more concreate and personalized tips, we would love to have you join us for our next Trust Based Relational Intervention® workshop to enhance your relationship with your child and yourself!
 Once you have attended the first workshop, we invite you to join our monthly parenting group where we offer continued concrete tips and support from other parents who are in the same boat as you are.

 Join our newsletter and be the first on your block to receive fresh, relevant, bi-monthly, blogs from Samaritan Center.